JoeCodey/nodeServer/README.md

 Boilerplate code for a NodeJS server using ExpressJS.
 Used to power other projects such as PersonalCV website and a server-side weather widget.

-# What I learned
+## What I learned

-Fundamental thoery behind NodeJS engine, ExpressJS structure and how it deals with static and dynamic resources.
+* Fundamental thoery behind NodeJS engine
+* ExpressJS structure and how it deals with static and dynamic resources.